aleksandaratanasov/pmd_camboard_nano/README.md

   freezed and sometimes even died.

 * In case of a crash it is very possible for the camera device to become unavailable.
-  This is due to the poorly written official drive, which utterly fails to handle such situations.
-If pmdClose() is not called (which happens in case of a crash) the above described situation occurs.
+  This is due to the poorly written official driver, which utterly fails to handle such situations.
+If pmdClose() is not called (which happens in a case of a crash) the above described situation occurs.
   Workaround: detach and reattach the device, and then restart the pmd_camboard_nano_node